junwatu/griddb-article/Display-Real-Time-World-Population-Data.md

 ## Directory Project Structure

-We use `pnpm` instead of npm because `pnpm` is storage efficient and support workspaces.
-We will create monorepo that hold server and client codes.
+We use `pnpm` instead of npm because `pnpm` is storage efficient and supports workspaces.
+We will create a monorepo that holds server and client codes.

 _Why monorepo?_

-because it's good for the future development if you want to add another collaborator.
-Everyone will working on the same code base.
+Because it's good for future development, if you want to add another collaborator, everyone will be working on the same code base.

-Start the project by create a directory for the monorepo
+Start the project by creating a directory for the monorepo

 ```zsh
 mkdir world-population